-There are many instances in which labour does not start on its own, however.
+There are many instances in which labour does not start on its own.
 For example, if the mother suffers from certain medical problems, natural labour can be delayed.
 This extended pregnancy can be risky for both the mother and the baby, especially in case of the following complications:

 When you do not experience contractions, in spite of your amniotic sac breaking, inducing labour might become necessary.
 The contractions that occur in the uterus indicate that the womb is getting ready for birthing by dilating the cervix while the lack of contractions means that this preparation is incomplete.

 However, if you want to avoid medication, you can also try the following methods.
-Let us explore these natural ways to induce labour:
+Let us explore some ways to induce labour.

 This natural exercise will also help you to let off some steam and reduce stress.
 There simply could not be a more pleasurable and zero-cost method of inducing labour.
 Remember to check with your doctor before you use this method as it should be avoided in high-risk pregnancies.

-Castor oil is a well-known laxative albeit not a very tasty one at that.
+Castor oil is a well-known laxative, albeit not a very tasty one at that.
 For generations, midwives and grandmothers have recommended its use when there is a delay in labour.
 The laxative stimulates the bowels and causes irritation in the uterus, which could cause contractions.
 Although it is one of the popular and commonly suggested tips for natural labour, if at all it should be taken, it should be strictly under your doctor’s supervision.
 Therefore, check with the doctor about the quantity of castor oil you should consume, as you would want to avoid diarrhoea at this stage.

 This age-old alternative method is not extensively practised in India.
 Therefore, you might have to check with your midwife/OB-GYN for trustable references.
 This method is known to be an effective technique to naturally induce labour.
-Needles are used for activating specific organs of the body through various points on the hands and feet.
+It required the use of needles for activating specific organs of the body through various points on the hands and feet.

 Certain points on the body when stimulated with the help of acupuncture needles, could stimulate uterine activity and help the baby on its way to the world.
-Many mothers-to-be and practitioners of this method endorse its effectiveness as this has no known side effects.
+Many mothers-to-be and practitioners of this method endorse its effectiveness as it has no known side effects.
 However, you must consult your doctor to know if you could go for it.

-This is another technique that relies on activating various points of the body, but unlike acupuncture, this method requires to put pressure on the points using fingers instead of needles.
-Two pressure points, the webbing between the index finger and thumb and the point above the ankle bone on the inside of the leg can induce labour the natural way.
+This is another technique that relies on activating various points on the body, but unlike acupuncture, this method requires to put pressure on the points using fingers instead of needles.
+Two pressure points, the webbing between the index finger and thumb and the point above the ankle bone on the inside of the leg are known to induce labour the natural way.
 Although this method is not proven, there’s no harm in trying it if your doctor allows it.

 Visualise yourself getting into labour and delivering a baby.
 You can record yourself talking about the baby preparing to come out and moving down.
 Just imagining it in your head might relax you and prepare you for the big day.